jonathan-lor/runtimed/README.md

 </h1>

 <h2 align="center">
-A web application (in development) that statistically analyzes the runtime complexity of a C++ program.
+A web application that statistically analyzes the runtime complexity of a C++ program.

 </h2>